 "all parties took a vow of sorts on Sept.
 12...vowed to work each day and every night...They'd stop at nothing...Global accords on everything from greenhouse gases to international courts...now were seen as constraints...Such agreements were for lesser countries.
 They were to be shaken off...

-Suskind criticized the Cheney Doctrine precisely because its framers willfully disregarded evidence about the negligible risks of Al Queda gaining nuclear capability.
-They charged into war despite the evidence.
+Suskind criticized the Cheney Doctrine precisely because its framer willfully disregarded evidence about the negligible risks of Al Queda gaining nuclear capability.
+Cheney demanded a charge into war despite the evidence.

-The situation with climate change is the opposite, the evidence for climate change is substantial.
+This is not the situation with climate change.
+Suskind's description of the Cheney Doctrine does not bolster what I take Friedman's argument to be.
+Unlike the incredibly weak to non-existent evidence that Al Queda would obtain and use nuclear arms, the evidence for climate change is incontrovertible.
+It is substantial despite the well funded, relentless opposition of climate change deniers.
 A cartoon in the Atlantic Constitution this week summarizes the folly of the deniers.
-A woman, speaking sometime in the future, says: "The North Pole melted.
+The woman depicted in the cartoon, speaking sometime in the hellish future, says: "The North Pole melted.
 Polar bears are extinct.
 Asia's under water.
 Africa's a desert."
 The guy next to her responds: "Hey I never said the global warming hoax wasn't elaborate."
+But as Friedman seems to want to say, heeding these absurd protestations is to our detriment.

 Friends or Foes?
 Friedman's Folly

-In addition to Suskind and Cheney, Friedman pulls in Cass Sunstein to wrap it all up, saying
+In addition to clouding his argument with Suskind and Cheney, Friedman pulls in Cass Sunstein, writing

 "Sunstein wrote in his blog: 'According to the Precautionary Principle, it is appropriate to respond aggressively to low-probability, high-impact events -- such as climate change.
 Indeed, another vice president -- Al Gore -- can be understood to be arguing for a precautionary principle for climate change (though he believes that the chance of disaster is well over 1 percent)."

-Here, Sunstein was actually criticizing the Precautionary Principle, and by extension the Cheney Doctrine, and most likely Cheney and company would bristle at being compared to Gore.
-According to Sunstein the Precautionary Principle muddles and stalls appropriate action on climate change. ideas he spelled out in papers, articles and books like Laws of Fear: Beyond the Precautionary Principle", and "Risk and Reason: Safety, Law, and the Environment", his 2002 book.
+Again, Friedman misappropriates Cass Sunstein's arguments.
+Sunstein actually criticizes the Precautionary Principle, and by extension the Cheney Doctrine.
+According to Sunstein, the Precautionary Principle muddles and stalls appropriate action on climate change.
+This he spelled out in papers, articles, and books like Laws of Fear: Beyond the Precautionary Principle", and "Risk and Reason: Safety, Law, and the Environment", his 2002 book.

 The "Cheney-Thing" on Climate - Something to Get Behind?